koala-private-land/koala-uncertainty/README.md

 * Microsoft VSCode (recommended)
 * data directory (available upon request)
 * Gurobi optimiser
+* ArcGIS Pro with Spatial Analyst extension (for doing zonal statistics of REMP model outputs at the property level only)

 ### Instructions
 1. Download Julia and install it using the Windows installer ([link](https://julialang-s3.julialang.org/bin/winnt/x64/1.10/julia-1.10.3-win64.exe))